Esquire July 2001

 isn't feigning.
 He knows the eating habits of everyone and 'he knows

 when all the camera guys are pooping."
-Because someday that will be a
+Because

 question on Millionaire, and I will answer it and win.